dcroitoru/basic-inventory-system-unity/README.md

 Built on **UI Toolkit**, it offers advanced styling and layout capabilities while avoiding the overhead of GameObjects and Prefabs.
 Learn more in the [UI Toolkit documentation](https://docs.unity3d.com/Manual/UIElements.html).
 It also comes bundled with an abstract yet powerful **item system** that minimizes setup while supporting diverse use cases.

-This framework is targeted at **programmers**.
-It currently lacks designer-friendly features such as custom editors or Scriptable Objects, so some coding is required to implement custom functionality.
+This framework is currently targeted at **programmers**.
+It lacks designer-friendly features such as custom editors or Scriptable Objects, so some coding is required to implement custom functionality.
+Support for Scriptable Objects may come in the next update.

 ## Getting started